p55d2k/thegist/README.md

 }
 ```

-#### POST `/api/gemini`
+#### POST `/api/llm`

-Formats a staged newsletter job via Gemini.
+Formats a staged newsletter job via Groq Gemma.
 Requires the `NEWSLETTER_JOB_TOKEN` bearer token.

-The `/api/gemini` endpoint now processes newsletter topics incrementally.
-On each call without a specific topic, it processes one topic at a time, prioritizing jobs with partial Gemini work.
-Once all topics for a job are processed, it finalizes the newsletter plan and sets the job status to "ready-to-send".
+The `/api/llm` endpoint processes newsletter topics incrementally.
+On each call without a specific topic, it processes one topic at a time, prioritizing jobs with partial LLM work.
+Once all topics for a job are processed, it finalizes the newsletter plan using a heuristic approach and sets the job status to "ready-to-send".

 **Query Parameters:**